 The mean Global Dyspepsia Score after the HN drink was significantly higher in patients from 25 min till measurements ceased at 120 min (Figure 2).
-Table 3 gives the mean levels of the individual symptoms contributing to the Global Dyspepsia Score in the IBS patients and controls after the HN drink.
-The mean Global Abdominal Score was also significantly higher after the HN drink (P = 0.008 at 2 h) in the IBS patients than in the control subjects from 1 to 10 h after the drink (Figure 3).
+Table 3 gives the mean levels of the individual symptoms contributing to the Global Dyspepsia Score in IBS patients and controls after the HN drink.
+The mean Global Abdominal Score was also significantly higher after the HN drink (P = 0.008 at 2 h) in IBS patients than in the control subjects from 1 h to 10 h after the drink (Figure 3).
 Levels of the individual symptoms that contributed to the Global Abdominal Score are given in Table 4.

 Diagnostic performance of the high nutrient drink

 Figure 4 shows the ROC curves for the mean Global Dyspepsia Score in distinguishing IBS patients from healthy subjects.
 At 45 min after the HN drink, the area under the curve (AUC) was 0.915.
 Sensitivity and specificity for recognition of IBS vary between 80%-90% and 70%-90% according to the cut-off values chosen.
 For the mean Global Abdominal Score, the AUC was lower at 0.825.
-Depending on cut-off values chosen, sensitivity and specificity ranged from 80%-90% and 30%-40%.
+Depending on the cut-off values chosen, sensitivity and specificity ranged from 80%-90% and 30%-40%.
 The ROC curve for the sum of the mean Global Dyspepsia and Abdominal Scores for the first 2 h of observation also had a lower predictive value (AUC 0.88) than the Global Dyspepsia Score.

 DISCUSSION

 We have found that the HN 500 kcal Ensure™ NDT triggered substantial GI symptoms in a cohort of IBS patients, an effect not seen in our healthy subjects.
 The dyspeptic symptoms during the first 2 h after the HN drink appear to have the greatest potential for making a positive diagnosis of IBS.
-Also, in the patients, the HN drink induced more abdominal symptoms than the LN drink, an effect not seen in the controls.
+Also, in patients, the HN drink induced more abdominal symptoms than the LN drink, an effect not seen in the controls.

-A simple, non-invasive test for IBS is needed, which can reassure patients and doctors of the accuracy of this diagnosis.
+A simple, non-invasive test for IBS is needed that can reassure patients and doctors of the accuracy of this diagnosis.
 Acceptance of the diagnosis of IBS is important for therapeutic success[6].
 To our knowledge, this exploratory study is the first to test directly the use of a NDT for diagnosis of IBS.
-Our results are consistent with those of Haag et al who included 18 IBS patients as a control group for the use of the NDT in diagnosis of FD, as they found that symptoms were provoked in IBS patients by a substantially larger 600 mL, 900 kcal liquid test meal[24].
+Our results are consistent with those of Haag et al[24] who included 18 IBS patients as a control group for the use of the NDT in diagnosis of FD, as they found that symptoms were provoked in IBS patients by a substantially larger 600 mL, 900 kcal liquid test meal.
 These symptoms were less severe than in the FD patients but more intense than in the healthy controls.

 Since completion of our studies described here, Posserud et al[25] have reported on the generation of symptoms in IBS patients and healthy controls over 4 h after a solid test meal of 540 kcal[25].
-Consistent with our data, the patients had more early satiety, nausea and abdominal discomfort than the controls.
+Consistent with our data, the patients had more early satiety, nausea, and abdominal discomfort than the controls.
 The symptom burden in the first 2 h after the solid meal in IBS patients correlated with their basal IBS severity score and not with basal FD-related symptoms.
-We chose not to use a solid food caloric load because of the practical challenge of preparing a reliably standardised solid test meal.
-The meal used by Posserud et al[25] contained accurately defined weights of oat bran, applesauce, crispbread, margarine and cheese and set volumes of milk and apple juice[25].
+We chose not to use a solid food caloric load because of the practical challenge of preparing a reliably standardized solid test meal.
+The meal used by Posserud et al[25] contained accurately defined weights of oat bran, applesauce, crispbread, margarine, and cheese and set volumes of milk and apple juice[25].
 Such a meal is much less convenient than a standard liquid nutrient supplement and difficult to reproduce accurately from country to country.